FabricLabs/doorman-translator/README.md

-# kirbi-translator module
+# doorman-translator module
-A module for [Kirbi](https://github.com/richardson-media-house/kirbi), that adds commands for translating your text into various ridiculous forms of speech... like 1337 or yoda.
+A module for [Doorman](https://github.com/FabricLabs/doorman), that adds commands for translating your text into various ridiculous forms of speech... like 1337, yoda, or erm.

 ## Usage